tjg323/tjg323.github.io/_posts/2015-04-13-seattle-driving-times.markdown

 categories: data
 ---

 How much does a little rain actually affect Seattle drivers' abilities?
 Every time it rains, it seems like everyone moves a bit slower and it takes twice as long to get anywhere.
-I set out to examine this a bit more closely and over the months November to February, I programattically logged travel times for my commute (Redmond to Ballard) at a 5 minute granularity.
+I set out to examine this a bit more analytically and over the months November to February, I programattically logged travel times for my commute (Redmond to Ballard) at a 5 minute granularity.
 Along with just transit times, other current weather conditions have been logged just in case there is some other, better indicator of travel times.

 A very quick analysis shows a surprising result: **rain really doesn't affect driving times that much**; it seems to only add a little over a minute to a rush hour commute.
 The largest factors (obviously) are day of week and time of day, but presence of rain seems to also have a statistically significant affect of ~1 minute.
 All this is to be taken with a grain of salt, as this is a very quick examination, but the data is there for anyone to pick up and run with.